lw016/sayd/README.rst

 ====
 *A performant asynchronous communication protocol in pure Python.*

-This library was developed with simplicity and performance in mind, with modern practices of Python development, currently in a test state.
+This library was developed with simplicity and performance in mind, with modern practices of Python development.

 `Documentation Reference <https://sayd.readthedocs.io>`_